adobe/griffon-plugin-bridge/README.md

   * Upon initial load of the plugin
   * Any time a new event is received while the session with the client (Mobile SDK) is active
   * Any time an event is annotated by a plugin

+##### receivePlugins

+Project Griffon UI calls receivePlugins when the visibility of a view is changed or when a view is uploaded or deleted.
+The payload will contain an array of plugin object metadata.

 ##### receiveSelectedEvents